Welpyes/andreenix/fedora/readme.md

 **Secondary Script** <br>
 You're gonna be logged in to fedora's root shell. <br><br>
 set up the timezone first <br><br>
-run this command to get your country's address
+run this command to get your country's address.
 ```sh
 tzselect
 ```
-then put your country in this command(e.g: `/usr/share/zoneinfo/Asia/Manila`)
+then put your country in this command(e.g: `/usr/share/zoneinfo/Asia/Manila`).
 ```shell
 ln -sf /usr/share/zoneinfo/<SELECTED_ZONE> /etc/localtime
 ```

-now execute this command to set up fedora and install the packages you want
+now execute this command to set up fedora and install the packages you want.
 ```shell
 bash <(curl -fsSL https://raw.githubusercontent.com/Welpyes/andreenix/refs/heads/main/fedora/fedora-package.sh)
 ```
-this script will ask for your username and password again. just put the same ones you wrote earlier
+this script will ask for your username and password again. just put the same ones you wrote earlier.